0x6B6/IPK1-OMEGA/README.md

   - `udp_test.sh`
 - Memory handling
 	- `memory_test.sh`

+Test files can be found in the tests directory.

 ### Parameter parsing
 It is crucial to ensure the parsing functionality works as intended, so that the scanner correctly interprets and processes